NadanDev/CISC204-Battleship/README.md

-# CISC/CMPE 204 Modelling Project
+# CISC/CMPE 204 Modelling Project : BATTLESHIP

 Welcome to the major project for CISC/CMPE 204!